Sandor Earl: Early life

-Earl was born in Wellington, New Zealand and is of Hungarian, Maori and English descent.
+Earl was born in Wellington, New Zealand and is of Hungarian, Māori and English descent.
 He was raised in Sydney's eastern suburbs.

 Earl played for the Paddington-Woollahra Tigers in the Sydney Roosters' junior district.
 Sandor as a junior also played for Fairfield Patrician Brothers and Hills District Bulls in the Parramatta Eels Junior District.

 Earl was educated at the famous Rugby League nursery St Gregory's College, Campbelltown, New South Wales from year 7-11 before injuring his knee and undergoing a knee reconstruction.
 After recovering from the operation, Earl changed to Matraville Sports High School in 2007 where he was a member of the Arrive Alive Cup winning team, scoring a try in the final against Patrician Brothers Blacktown.

 Playing career

 Sydney Roosters

 Earl subsequently entered the NRL for the Sydney Roosters, making his debut in round 16 of the 2009 NRL season against Cronulla-Sutherland.
 However, the Roosters let him go at the end of the season, after he and teammate Jake Friend were charged with assault (for which he was found not guilty) on 20 July, for "sustained concussion, bruising to face, pain to neck and back", the victim being 31-year-old Queensland woman believed to be Kristy Bradley, the niece of ABC rugby league radio commentator David Morrow.